Learner Driver Rules

 Who can supervise a learner driver?

-You can learn to drive with a qualified driving instructor, who you will need to pay, or with friends and family that meet a set of criteria – they must be over 25 and have held a full driving licence for at least three years.
-It’s illegal for your friend or family member to use a mobile phone while supervising you.
+You can learn to drive with a paid instructor or with friends and family over 25 who’ve had a full licence for at least three years.
+They can't use a mobile phone while supervising you.
+You can also have as many passengers as your vehicle allows, but it might be distracting.